Vasysik/repotxt/README.md

 ## Features

+- **Project-Specific Sessions**: Your excluded files are saved per project and restored when you reopen VS Code.
-- **Interactive File Tree**: Browse your repository structure with an interactive tree view, click to open files
+- **Interactive File Tree**: Browse your repository structure with an interactive tree view, click to open files.
-- **Selective Analysis**: Include or exclude specific files and folders from analysis
+- **Selective Analysis**: Include or exclude specific files and folders from analysis.
-- **AI-Enhanced Analysis**: Generate AI-powered analysis reports
+- **AI-Enhanced Analysis**: Generate AI-powered analysis reports.
-- **Report Generation**: Generate detailed reports of your repository content
+- **Report Generation**: Generate detailed reports of your repository content.
-- **Real-Time Updates**: Automatically updates when files change in your workspace
+- **Real-Time Updates**: Automatically updates when files change in your workspace.

 ### File Tree and Exclusion
 The extension provides a tree view of your repository where you can: